robindrost/docs-1/docs/web-player.md

 ### endpointId

-String property specifying id used by this Livery endpoint.
+String property specifying the Livery endpoint id used by this player (e.g: for analytics).

 ### version

-String property specifying version of Livery SDK.
+String property specifying the Livery video web player version.

 ### LiveryPlayer

-Element defined as `<livery-player>` which can be used to play a livery video stream.
+Element defined as `<livery-player>` which can be used to play a Livery video stream.

 By default the player will attempt to start playback unmuted and fall back to muted auto play if necessary.
 When the muted attribute is specified to the player element on creation it will start muted.
 When the user mutes the audio by clicking on the mute control that is persisted to local storage and on subsequent player loads it will then remain muted.